 Please let us know of any other resources that you have used, and that you think we should share with others.

-We have found there is often a lot of jargon in equalities research and there are many specialist terms (words) used, which can seem confusing.
-It is helpful to be able to understand and use these words so that we can be precise in our meaning – but it is also important to be able to explain them in simpler language.
+There are a lot of specialist terms (or words) used in equalities research, which can be confusing.
+It is helpful to understand and use these words so we can say exactly what we mean, but it is also important to explain these words in simpler language.

 To download our glossary of terms, click here.